dastcvi/StratoDIB/README.md

 # StratoDIB

-This repository contains the code to run the Data Interface Board (PIB) on the Fiber-optic Laser Operated Atmospheric Temperature Sensor (FLOATS) flown by LASP on the CNES Strateole 2 super-pressure balloon campaign.
+This repository contains the code to run the Data Interface Board (DIB) on the Fiber-optic Laser Operated Atmospheric Temperature Sensor (FLOATS) flown by LASP on the CNES Strateole 2 super-pressure balloon campaign.
 StratoDIB inherits functionality from StratoCore, version controlled in a separate repository.

 ## Hardware